Biker dies in Essequibo Coast accident - Guyana Chronicle

 Dead is Naitram Sankar, 28, of Agricola, East Bank Demerara.
 The accident occurred around 1300 hrs.

 Sankar was visiting the coast at the time of his demise.
-He travelled to the area to attend the Essequibo Night Exhibition and Fair which is ongoing at the Anna Regina Community Centre ground.
+He travelled to the area along with a group of bikers to attend the Essequibo Night Exhibition and Fair which is ongoing at the Anna Regina Community Centre ground.

 According to information reaching Guyana Chronicle, Sankar was riding motorcycle bearing registration number CG 1530 when he allegedly lost control of the bike and ended up on the western parapet of the Queenstown Public Road.